IslandViewPTA/islandview-pta-site/content/news/2020-11-newsletter.md

 ## YEARBOOK

-This is another year our kids won't forget! **Calling all photos of Island View students returning to in-person learning, engaged in remote learning, at the bus stop, etc. Share those precious snapshots taken on Nov 2 and/or Nov 9!**
+This is another year our kids won't forget! **Calling for all photos of Island View students returning to in-person learning, engaged in remote learning, at the bus stop, etc. Share those precious snapshots taken on Nov 2 and/or Nov 9!**

 Please email your photos to [**yearbook@islandviewpta.org**](mailto:yearbook@islandviewpta.org).
 In the email please include your students’ names, grades, and teachers.